JornWildt/Mason/Documentation/Mason-draft-2.md

 ### Link templates

 A link template represents an set of links with different URLs available through variable expansion as described in [RFC 6570 - URI Template](https://tools.ietf.org/html/rfc6570).

+The URL template itself is stored in the `href` property just link links does - except that the `href` value will be a URL template instead of a complete URL.

+The simplest templates consists of placeholdes for variable values.
+The placeholders are identified by curly braces as for instance "{severity}".

 **Example usage of a link template**